nicklockwood/SwiftFormat/README.md

 There haven't been many questions yet, but here's what I'd like to think people are wondering:

-*Q. Does SwiftFormat support Swift 3?*
+*Q. What versions of Swift are supported?*

-> A. Yes.

-*Q. Can I compile it with Swift 3?*

-> A. Hahahahahahahahahahahahahahahahahahahaha oh wait, yes you can.
+> A. The framework requires Swift 3, but it can format programs written in Swift 2.x or 3.x.

 *Q. I don't like how SwiftFormat formatted my code*